Iterate and Loop

 with an existing Common Lisp function, then it may be used in either

-its infinitival or present-participle form (e.g. sum,
+its infinitival or present-participle form (e.g. sum

-summing).
+).
 However, when there is a conflict with Common Lisp,

-only the present-participle form may be used (e.g. unioning).
+only the present-participle form may be used (e.g. unioning

-This is to prevent iterate clauses from clashing with Common Lisp
+clauses from clashing with Common Lisp

 functions.